AccelByte/extend-service-extension-go/docs/3-understanding-guild-service.md

 Our Guild Service will be designed as a microservice and will include:

 - A gRPC server to handle client requests
-- A RESTful gateway to expose the service to HTTP clients
+- A gRPC-Gateway as a RESTful gateway to expose the underlying gRPC server.
 - AccelByte CloudSave service integration for data persistence

 Now that we've laid the groundwork for our Guild Service, the next chapter will guide you